A Message to our Admitted Students

 Congratulations!
 You were accepted to the top public school of public health.
 You’re special!
 We are a very selective school.
 That you were accepted here means we are confident that you can succeed here.

-If you join us, you will have opportunities to work with some of the finest students, faculty and staff anywhere in a School known for its collegiality and collaborative environment.
+If you join us, you will work with some of the finest students, faculty and staff anywhere in a School known for its collegiality and collaborative environment.
 You can be a leader in the SPH and serve on key committees, including the School’s Dean’s Council.
 You can lead student organizations, community organizations or sometimes, create your own.
 One of our student organizations leads the longest running, largest minority health conference in the country.

 Thank you for applying here.
 We want to help you decide what’s right for you.
 For questions about your program, contact your department’s students services manager.

 We hope you will pick UNC, but there are many good schools of public health.
 Wherever you go, best wishes for a healthy life and a wonderful career in public health.
 The world needs you!